beki1337/FlaskGuard/README.md

-# FlaskRequestGaurd
+# FlaskRequestGuard

 Flask Request Guard is a Python library for validating incoming HTTP requests in Flask web applications.
 It provides a simple yet flexible way to define request rules and enforce them automatically on incoming requests, ensuring that only requests that meet the specified requirements are allowed to proceed.

 ## Installation